VerifyTests/Verify/docs/naming.md

 ## Directory

 The directory that contains the test.

-A custom directory can be used via `UseDirectory`:
+The path provided can be absolute or relative to the directory that contains the test.

+### Instance

 <!-- snippet: UseDirectory -->
 <a id='snippet-UseDirectory'></a>